-Rather than reply or forward a message, you may want to create a new message to send to someone.
+Rather than replying to or forwarding a message, you may want to create a new message to send to someone.
 To create a new message, follow these steps:

-- While using the Mail app, tap the New Message icon (it looks like a square with a pencil writing on it that appears at the upper right of the screen).
+- While using the Mail app, tap the Compose icon (it looks like a square with a pencil writing on it that appears in the upper-right corner of the screen).
 A New Message window appears with a virtual keyboard. - 2.
-Tap the To field, and type an email address. - \ NOTE: If you tap the plus sign icon that appears in the far right of the To field, a Contacts window pops up, allowing you to tap the name of a person's whose email address you've already stored in the Contacts app. - 3.
-Tap the Subject field, and type a subject for your message. - 4.
-Tap the text field, and type your message. - 5.
-Tap Send.
+Tap the To field, and type an email address. - NOTE: If you tap the plus sign icon that appears in the far right of the To field, a Contacts window pops up, allowing you to tap the name of a person whose email address you've already stored in the Contacts app. - 3.
+Tap the Subject field, and type a subject for your message. - 4 Tap the Text field, and type your message. - 5 Tap Send.
 Your iPad sends your message.